The 5 Stages of Insomnia

 But for me, the worst part is knowing that tomorrow I will most likely be the worst version of myself for lack of a good night’s sleep.
-The five stages of insomnia taunting me.
+The 5 stages of insomnia taunting me.

 5 stages of insomnia

-Lying awake, my eyes closed and my brain on, means I am completely aware of the detriment I am doing to myself and family.
+Lying awake, my eyes closed and my brain on, means I am completely aware of the detriment I am doing to myself and my family.
 My poor family, the people who will have to live with the monster enraged by lack of sleep.
 But instead of thinking of them, I lie in my usually comfortable bed which has now turned against me, and ruminate through the 5 stages of insomnia.

 I am going to sleep tonight.
 I know I can.
 I just need to relax.
 If I can just find a good position to lie in I’ll drift off to dreamland.

-Just let me get two more hours of sleep.
+Just let me get 2 more hours of sleep.
 I promise to change my bedtime routine.
 I’ll cut all electronics, the phone, laptop, even my Kindle.
 I’ll stop eating late and give up alcohol completely.
 I promise I will meditate and take a hot bath before bed every night.
 Please, just let me go to sleep now.

 I can’t believe I am still awake.
-Three hours of sleep is a joke.
+3 hours of sleep is a joke.
 I am human.
 We were not made to function like this.
 I should not have to live like this!
 My family should not have to live with the repercussions of my insomnia.